75+ Mounts Ranked

 Using the CGX for Deep-Sky Astrophotography

 Thanks to many new features and improvements, the CGX is an excellent performer in the field regarding guiding accuracy, which is sure to make your images look excellent without streaking.
-Thanks to the easy computer connectivity, you can slew around with ease without ever even having to use the hand controller.
+Thanks to the easy computer connectivity, I can slew around with ease without ever even having to use the hand controller.

 Should I buy a Used Celestron CGX?

 The CGX is a fairly new product, so you might have trouble finding a used one that’s in working order.
 However, if you can do so, there’s no reason not to buy a used CGX.
-Replacing missing counterweights or the hand controller is fairly trivial.

 Alternative Recommendations

-• The Sky-Watcher EQ6Ri Pro is similar to the AZ-EQ6i but lacks a USB-B port, FreedomFind technology or an alt-azimuth configuration.
+• The Sky-Watcher EQ6Ri Pro is similar to the AZ-EQ6i but lacks a USB-B port, FreedomFind technology, or an alt-azimuth configuration.

 • The Losmandy G11 Gemini II has similar weight capacity to the CGX, though it’s not nearly as technologically well-equipped.